max-van-leeuwen/SnapLensStudio-LSQuickScripts/README.md

 global.setAllChildrenToLayer(sceneObj [sceneObject], layer [LayerSet])
-	Sets the sceneObject and all of its child objects and sub-child objects to render layer.
+	Sets the sceneObject and all of its child objects and sub-child objects to a specific render layer (by LayerSet).